laravel/docs/cashier-paddle.md

         return view('buy', ['checkout' => $checkout]);
     })->name('checkout');

-Then place a clickable button in the `buy` view to invoke the Checkout Overlay:
+As you can see in the example above, we will utilize Cashier's provided `checkout` method to create a checkout object to present the customer the Paddle Checkout Overlay for a given "price identifier".
+When using Paddle, "prices" refer to [defined prices for specific products](https://developer.paddle.com/build/products/create-products-prices).

+If necessary, the `checkout` method will automatically create a customer in Paddle and connect that Paddle customer record to the corresponding user in your application's database.
+After completing the checkout session, the customer will be redirected to a dedicated success page where you can display an informational message to the customer.

+In the `buy` view, we will include a button to display the Checkout Overlay.
+The `paddle-button` Blade component is included with Cashier Paddle; however, you may also [manually render an overlay checkout](#manually-rendering-an-overlay-checkout):

 ```html
 <x-paddle-button :checkout="$checkout" class="px-8 py-4">
     Buy Product
 </x-paddle-button>
 ```

-As you can see in the example above, we will utilize Cashier's provided `checkout` method to create a checkout object to present the customer the Paddle Checkout Overlay for a given "price identifier".
-When using Paddle, "prices" refer to [defined prices for specific products](https://developer.paddle.com/build/products/create-products-prices).

-If necessary, the `checkout` method will automatically create a customer in Paddle and connect that Paddle customer record to the corresponding user in your application's database.
-After completing the checkout session, the customer will be redirected to a dedicated success page where you can display an informational message to the customer.

 <a name="providing-meta-data-to-paddle-checkout"></a>
 #### Providing Meta Data to Paddle Checkout